mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 The variable :code:`CMAKE_CXX_COMPILER_ID` is defined by CMake itself, and indicates the type of compiler being used.
 (The full list of possible values can be found here: `CMAKE_LANG_COMPILER_ID (CMake) <https://cmake.org/cmake/help/v3.9/variable/CMAKE_LANG_COMPILER_ID.html>`_).
-For quality purposes, we only officially support compliling with GNU GCC or LLVM Clang at this time.
+For quality purposes, we only officially support compiling with GNU GCC or LLVM Clang at this time.
 If it didn't matter what we were using, we could actually skip this entire section.